lanl/LaGriT/documentation/INSTALL.md

 For documentation, tutorials, and commands, visit the [LaGriT homepage](http://lagrit.lanl.gov).

-**If you run into errors building LaGriT or have suggestions on how to improve this documentation, please email Terry Miller (tamiller@lanl.gov), Dylan Harp (dharp@lanl.gov), or Daniel Livingston (livingston@lanl.gov).**
+**If you run into errors building LaGriT or have suggestions on how to improve this documentation, please email Terry Miller (tamiller@lanl.gov)**